 A child’s resistance or refusal to spend time with a parent can develop suddenly

 or over time.
 It can be a result of a multitude of reasons, e.g. poor parenting by either or both parents, intense marital conflict, a particular child’s individual emotional vulnerabilities.
 Regardless of the source or timing of the problem such situations pose serious risks to the children and anquish to the parents.
 This book provides both resisted and preferred parents insight into the source of the issue, skills for parenting a child in such circumstances and ideas for developing a coparenting relationship that allows the child to have a safe, secure relationship with both parents.
-Soon to be available in Spanish.
+NOW available in Spanish!

 by Dr. John A. Moran, Dr. Shawn McCall and Dr. Matthew Sullivan

 “Overcoming the Alienation Crisis: 33 Coparenting Solutions is an informative and exquisitely practical guidebook, and companion to Overcoming the Coparenting Trap, both designed to assist family justice professionals and parents experiencing high-conflict coparenting and parent-child contact problems.
 Part One provides a cogent framework for parents to understand conflict dynamics and resist- refuse problems and serves as key educational scaffolding to promote change and healing.
 Parts Two and Three elucidate extremely hands-on solutions to frequently occurring parenting and coparenting dilemmas.
 Both handbooks are indispensable resources for professionals and parents as they work toward resolving conflicts, improving overall child adjustment, repairing parent-child relationships, and augmenting parenting and coparenting functioning.
 I use the first handbook routinely with parents towards resolving parenting challenges, coparenting conflicts and parent-child contact problems.
 I am certain this new publication will be another staple in my practitioner toolkit!”